wulffern/nrf52-utilitymeter/README.md

 In my house I use way to much power (40 MWh per year), and I wanted to figure out why.
 On my power meter I have a blinking light that blinks 10 000 times per kWh.
-Thus, enter nRF52 with SAADC and some photo sensitive LEDs.
+Thus, enter nRF52 with SAADC and some photo sensitive diodes.
 The setup is shown below:

 ![Setup](/graphics/utilitymeter.png)

-The general idea is to detect the blinking light with an photo-sensitive LED, and use a second LED for ambient light cancellation.
-The pull-up resistors in the SAADC are used to bias the LEDs, which prevents static current since the pull-up's are disconnected when SAADC is not sampling.
+The general idea is to detect the blinking light with an photo-sensitive diode, and use a second diode for ambient light cancellation.
+The pull-up resistors in the SAADC are used to bias the diodes, which prevents static current since the pull-up's are disconnected when SAADC is not sampling.

 ## Algorithm